Yoshijirō Umezu: World War II

 Umezu returned to China in May 1938 as commander-in-chief of the IJA 1st Army.
-By this time, the IJA 1st Army had completed its combat operations, and was serving as a garrison force in Japanese-occupied northern China.
-From September 1939 he was commander-in-chief of the Kwangtung Army, which was likewise acting as a garrison force in Manchukuo.
+By this time, the IJA 1st Army had completed its combat operations, and was serving as a garrison force in Japanese-occupied Northern China.
+From September 1939 he was commander-in-chief of the Kwantung Army, which was likewise acting as a garrison force in Manchukuo.
 He was promoted to full general on August 1, 1940.